 Yoga is a sort of strength training that helps you balance and align your body the right way.
 When your body is properly aligned, and you can balance, you automatically reduce probable injury.
 The standing poses strengthen your hips, which are sometimes the most affected by osteoporosis.
 Mild back bends build strength in the spine and decompress the vertebrae.
 Yoga also improves the circulation of blood in the body, which means better absorption of nutrients.
 But to benefit from yoga for osteoporosis, you have to practice it for 30 days at least five days a week.
 Having said this, you should not overdo the practice either.
 Start slowly with simple asanas, and then increase the time and the level of difficulty as you progress.
 You will notice significant changes eventually.

-But beware!
-Some poses must be avoided when you have osteoporosis.
+But beware of some yoga poses to avoid with osteoporosis!
 You must consult your doctor before you begin yoga.
 You should also speak to your yoga instructor about your condition before you start practicing.

 - Virabhadrasana II